 - for carnivores, this will pair well with chorizo or prosciutto

 I’m always so thrilled to hear from not not readers!
-Do you cook often for groups with diverse diets or are you just looking for more plant-based options?
-Or just fun and delicious recipes?
+Do you cook often for groups with diverse diets?
+Are you looking for more plant-based options?
+Maybe you’ve joined the reducetarians who still eat meat and dairy but want to reduce the amount?
+Or maybe you’re just on the look out for fun and delicious recipes!

 Drop me a note below or on my Facebook page.
 And I’m on Instagram now too – find me @notnotnutritious.